IBM-Cloud/ansible-collection-ibm/docs/ibm_atracker_target.rst

     (Required for new resource) The type of the target.
 It can be cloud_object_storage, logdna or event_streams.
 Based on this type you must include cos_endpoint, logdna_endpoint or eventstreams_endpoint.

-  eventstreams_endpoint (False, list, None)
-    Property values for an Event Streams Endpoint in requests.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  name (True, str, None)
-    (Required for new resource) The name of the target.
-The name must be 1000 characters or less, and cannot include any special characters other than `(space) - . _ :`.

   id (False, str, None)